jamesroseman/mystique/README.md

 Mystique also isn't very intelligent in terms of the `sublist` functionality.
 If you want to add a search query, you *must* add `/search.json?q=` between the subreddit list (which can be added to with `+` between subreddits) and the query itself (the long string of text after `q=`).
 Basically, you can copy paste what comes after the `.com/` on reddit when you search, so long as you add `.json` after the `search` keyword.

 If you have any other issues, or the famous "blue screen of death", look at your `mystique.log` file, which is by default stored in `/home/username/mystique.log`

+*Warning:* mystique has only been tested on one 12.04 Ubuntu box, and hasn't led to any problems so far. **mystique automatically filters out NSFW images, but that doesn't mean you can't be surprised, so choose subreddits carefully**.
+This author personally experienced the surprise of seeing a Nazi rally on his screen after adding `r/historyporn` to his sublist.
+No warranty, get in trouble at work at your own risk.